-This research aims to develop a new method of teaching self-management skills after stroke.
+This research aims to develop a new method of teaching self-management skills after stroke by investigating how physiotherapists work with stroke survivors and carers.

 ‘Supported self-management’ is the help and support offered to stroke survivors and their families after they have left hospital.
 This research will look at what does and doesn’t work to help stroke survivors and their families to self-manage.